EART Guitars: The Most EXCITING Budget Guitar Brand Around! (Updated for August 2025)

-Eart guitars are made in China and the range currently features a wide array of designs, all bearing non-traditional timbers and unusual finishes.
-Each one, to an instrument, is a stunner; so much is this the case, we genuinely double checked our pricing data before putting them online for sale!
+Eart guitars are made in China to impressive quality levels.
+The range currently features a wide array of designs, all bearing non-traditional timbers, unusual finishes and a decidedly 'boutique' aesthetic at rock-bottom pricing.
+Each one, to an instrument, is a stunner.
+So much is this the case, we genuinely double checked our pricing data before putting them online for sale!

-Eart’s offerings take in a fair cross-section of today’s contemporary styles, from classic hot-rodded superstrats to flamboyant modern era s-types with dramatically figured tops.
-You’ll see LP-style guitars and even headless, ergonomic instruments.
-Quite a disparate range then, but there is certainly a thread that runs through them all, be that in terms of the materials used, the finishes used, or in the overall feel.
+Eart’s offerings take in a fair cross-section of today’s contemporary styles, from classic aged superstrats to flamboyant modern era s-types built for performance.
+You’ll see LP-style guitars (the EART EGLP-610) and even headless, ergonomic instruments.
+Quite a disparate range then, but there is certainly a thread that runs through them all, whether in terms of the materials used, the finishes, or in the overall feel.
+There is a strong 'house style', if you will.

 So far, this is a story we hear a lot: a Far Eastern guitar company takes various stylistic nods from expensive brands and puts out affordable alternatives.
 The real story here lies in the level of quality they've managed to build into these guitars…